nhsconnect/FHIR-CDS/pages/explore/api_consent.md

 [The Repeat Caller Service](https://developer.nhs.uk/apis/uec-tech-standards/repeat_caller_service.html) is a national service operated by NHS Digital and is a core part of the Integrated Urgent Care national architecture.
 The Repeat Caller Service exists to ensure that NHS 111 professionals assessing a patient’s need will have access to the encounter records of calls made within the previous 96 hours, where the patient has called three or more times.

-Consent for the encounter report to be shared with the Repeat Caller Service MUST follow the implementation guidance [here](https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_rcs.md).
+Consent for the encounter report to be shared with the Repeat Caller Service MUST follow the implementation guidance in [Consent - RCS](api_consent_rcs.html).

 #### Consent for IDT ####
 Pathways Intelligent Data Tool (IDT) supports continuous quality improvement of the triage process through collection of triage information, which can be captured in an Encounter Report.

-Consent for the encounter report to be shared with the Intelligent Data Tool MUST follow the implementation guidance [here](https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_idt.md).
+Consent for the encounter report to be shared with the Intelligent Data Tool MUST follow the implementation guidance in [Consent - IDT](api_consent_idt.html).

 #### Consent for ‘Summary Care Record – Permission to view’ ####